aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 $ aws kms create-alias --alias-name alias/ImportedCMK --target-key-id 'external-key-id'
 ```

 If you go back into the AWS console, browse to the IAM service and select "**Encryption Keys**" to open the KMS console.
-Remember to make sure you have selected the right region (picture below- upper red bounding box).
+Remember to make sure you have selected the right region (picture below- upper orange bounding box).
 The new imported key with its alias is shown and it is ready to use.

 ![Figure-11](/res/S1F11.png)